Fudan-iGEM/2025-wiki/pages/results.md

     <small>Figure 3.
 Live-cell imaging of Grape Yeast.</small>
   </p>
   <p style="text-align:left; margin:0; color:gray;">
     <small>Grape Yeast was embedded in 0.4% low-melting agarose in SC media and presented on a glass-botton dish.
-Live-cell growth was imaged using a confocal microscope at a maintained temperature of 30°C. Red arrows indicate the buddiing process of Grape Yeast in 3h.</small>
+Live-cell growth was imaged using a microscope at a maintained temperature of 30°C. Red arrows indicate the buddiing process of Grape Yeast in 3h.</small>
   </p>